Lisa M. C. Weston: Premodern lesbian studies

 Her chapter "Virgin Desires: Reading a Homoerotics of Female Monastic Community" features in The Lesbian Premodern, edited by Noreen Giffney, Michelle M. Sauer, and Diane Watt, published in 2011 with Palgrave Macmillan.
 Reviewing The Lesbian Premodern, Jessica A. Boon notes that Weston's contribution to the volume "examines a letter written by one early medieval nun to another that has been preserved in a compilation with Jerome’s letter to Marcella and a vita of Radegund.
 Reading all three texts in conjunction, she tracks the intricacies of “becoming a virgin in community” (95) in order to determine how gender and sexuality are both reoriented in the process of becoming a nun".

-Weston is an active member of the Society for the Study of Homosexuality in the Middle Ages, now re-named the Society for Queer Medieval Scholarship, and has spoken on "queer pedagogy" and "post-queer" scholarship at society events.
+Weston is an active member of the Society for the Study of Homosexuality in the Middle Ages, now renamed the Society for Queer Medieval Scholarship, and has spoken on "queer pedagogy" and "post-queer" scholarship at society events.
 At a SSHMA round table event in 2013, in answer to the question "Are we post Queer?", Weston replied that “As long as there are categories – one can fuck with them.
 Queer Theory is an academic trickster and tricksters are never out of style”.